Dheeraj3031A/password_manager/README.md

 - **Import and Export Data**: Seamlessly manage your passwords!
 Easily import and export your data, making it convenient to move between devices or back up your valuable information.

-___Note: This app doesn't require an internet connection.
-Internet Permission will be removed in the next release from `AndroidManifest.xml`___
+- **No Internet Connection**: This App doesn't require an Internet Connection

 ## Build Guide 🛠️